Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 Q5.
 What is Bidirectional Cross-Filtering in Power BI?

-It allows filters to apply in both directions between related tables, offering better control in complex data models.
+It lets filters work both ways between related tables, so you get better control and more accurate results when working with complex data models.

 Q7.
 What is DAX in Power BI?

-DAX (Data Analysis Expressions) is a formula language used to build custom metrics and perform advanced calculations in Power BI.
+DAX stands for (Data Analysis Expressions) and is a formula language used to build custom metrics and perform advanced calculations in Power BI.

 For more interview question answers here.